brice-v/brice-v.github.io/README.md

 This has already gotten _very_ old!
 Checkout my first blog post [here](https://brice-v.github.io/posts/2025-04-14-setting-up-a-linux-laptop-in-2025)!

-Update: Another new blog post [here](https://brice-v.github.io/posts/2025-04-28-setting-up-a-minecraft-server)!
-(I will fix the blog at some point...)
+Update: Another new blog post [here](https://brice-v.github.io/posts/2025-04-28-setting-up-a-minecraft-server)! (~~I will fix the blog at some point...~~ Now Fixed!
+But on a different URL, see above)

 ## Stuff